chatshipper/chipchat/README.md

 ## API Resources

-All organization resources available through the API can be accessed by the SDK: 'User', 'UserGroup', 'Channel', 'Contact', 'Conversation', 'Message', 'Organization', 'OrganizationGroup', 'Service', 'Form', 'Workflow', 'Metric', 'Kbase', 'Kbitem', 'Article', 'Event', 'File' and 'Location'.
+All organization resources available through the API can be accessed by the SDK: 'users', 'channels', 'contacts', 'conversations', 'messages', 'organizations', 'orggroups', 'services', 'forms', 'workflows', 'kbases', 'kbitems', 'articles' and 'files'.

 Each resource has the following methods available to it:

-* get<Resource>s
+* list
-* get<Resource>
+* get
-* create<Resource>
+* create
-* update<Resource>
+* update
-* delete<Resource>
+* delete

 Example: